 UPDATE: Roger’s Gardens no longer sells or recommends tropical milkweed.
-The evidence is overwhelming that these plants are actually harming our Monarch butterflies, not helping them.
+The nation’s leading Monarch conservation organizations now recommend planting only native milkweed species.
 Please join us and only cultivate native milkweed species, and share this information with friends and fellow gardeners.

 Recently, gardeners and the public in general are becoming aware of the plight of one of our most well-known butterflies, the Monarch.